SNAP: Semantic Stories for Next Activity Prediction: Related work

 Applying transformer-based models to the PBPM domain and NAP task raises several technical challenges.
 In one of the first papers on the topic, \cite{philipp2020attention} uses sequences of activities from event logs, where activity types are encoded to integers.
 An attempt to use BERT for NAP is shown in \cite{chen2022multi}.
 Their method performs a pre-training phase with a masked activity model (MAM) task and adds a classification head for the fine-tune phase.
 Similarly to \cite{philipp2020attention}, the input for the model is only the sequence of activities from the process trace.
 Recent research in \cite{ni2023transformer} uses hierarchical transformer and several methods for attribute encoding.
-However, textual encoding was yet to be solved.
+However, textual encoding is yet to be solved.

+An additional transformer-based model, called TaBERT \cite{yin2020tabert}, uses tabular data as input, the same form of event logs data used for the NAP task.
+However, the TaBERT model cannot be applied for NAP as its objective is to solve query understanding in semantic parsing cases.

-Evidently, most state-of-the-art models for NAP, which utilize transformers-based architectures, struggle to use semantic and textual content present in many advanced process logs, such as conversational RPA systems.
+In summary, most state-of-the-art models for NAP which utilize transformer-based architectures struggle to use semantic and textual content present in many advanced process logs, such as conversational RPA systems.
 In addition, they do not include many attributes in the input data due to state-space explosion.

 Comparing the different DL prediction techniques presents technical difficulties, as each approach has its own prediction settings and data cleaning procedure.
 For example, a prediction model can be initiated from the first, second, or later process steps.
 The set of activities used in the prediction task can either include or exclude a "dummy activity" for process end.